zulip/zulip/docs/production/authentication-methods.md

 `LogoutResponse` is received back, their current Zulip session will be terminated.

-Note that this doesn't work in the case of desktop and mobile application and is reserved to the browser.
+Note that this doesn't work when logging out of the mobile application since the app doesn't use sessions and relies on just having the user's API key.

 #### Caveats